raselmandol/raselmandol/README.md

 ![:name](https://count.getloli.com/get/@:raselmandol?theme=rule34)

+#### Important Read:

+Hi everyone, I have decided to make my GitHub account an archive forever.
+I can't contribute anymore; I'm dealing with something that led me to take this decision.
+I'm sorry, guys.
+My other social accounts and my website (raselmandol.com) will remain closed.

 #### About me✨

 * I'm a college student who relishes navigating through challenging situations that many find daunting.
 I have a passion for writing code and continuously testing its functionality.